eraikakou/Moon/about/index.md

 I'm always open to ideas of how to improve my projects, or the website in general, so please get in touch with suggestions :)

-{% capture images %} https://www.kdnuggets.com/wp-content/uploads/machine-learning-algorithms-blackboard.jpg {% endcapture %} {% include gallery images=images caption="General Image" cols=2 %}
+{% capture images %} https://www.kdnuggets.com/wp-content/uploads/machine-learning-algorithms-blackboard.jpg {% endcapture %} {% include gallery images=images caption="" cols=2 %}

+## About Me

-## Jenny Raikakou
+Jenny Raikakou
 * Software Engineer @ Tripsta
 * Student in Data Science Master Program at Athens University of Economics and Business